Statement of Compliance with the QCA Corporate Governance Code

 All Directors retire by rotation at regular intervals in accordance with the Company’s Articles of Association.
 The Group’s latest Annual Report provides further detail on the Company’s directors, including their relevant skills and experience.

 Principle 7: Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement

-Board effectiveness and individual performance are considered regularly by the Board on an informal basis, via feedback to the Executive Chairman.
+Board effectiveness and individual performance are considered regularly by the Board on an informal basis, via feedback to the Chairman.
 Directors are encouraged to provide feedback on all areas of the board efficacy, having due regard to the balance of skills, experience, independence and knowledge contributed by members of the Board, as well as the successful operation of the Board as a unit, its diversity and other factors relevant to its effectiveness.

 Given its size, the Company does not have formal succession planning processes in place, but the development of its employees is kept under continual consideration by the Company’s senior management.
 The Board is comfortable that, were an Executive Director to leave the Company, the Company’s senior management would be able to support the running of the business on an interim basis, in advance of a permanent replacement being found.

 Principle 8: Promote a culture that is based on ethical values and behaviours

 The Board aims to lead by example and do what is in the best interests of the Company and its stakeholders.
 The statements set out under Principle 3 are indicative of how the culture is consistent with the company’s objectives, strategy and business model, as well as how the board seeks to determine and recognise ethical values and behaviours and promote a healthy corporate culture.

 Principle 9: Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board